IT professionals on the market

 As part of the national reform, the country hopes to increase its competitiveness by ensuring equal access and participation of underrepresented groups and minorities in higher education.
 Projects are also being implemented to promote student entrepreneurship and furnish young Romanians with skills and knowledge well-aligned with the evolving labor market needs.

-Listed 45th in the Global Startup Rankings (down by seven spots since 2019), Romania has already managed to build a name for its ecosystem, even though it's the youngest European nation for enterprises.
+Ranked 41st in the Global Startup Rankings (up by four spots since 2020), Romania has already managed to build a name for its ecosystem, even though it's the youngest European nation for enterprises.

 Investors flock to the country lured by its vibrant startup scene, a booming economy, decent price-to-quality ratio, and technical diversity.
 Remarkably, Romania's startups' funding is quite diverse, with a vast local and foreign investment pipeline.